SecantZhang/twissandra/README.md

 ------------|--------------|---------------|-------------
 sync_cassandra.py | 11 | SELECT * FROM system.schema_keyspaces WHERE keyspace_name='twissandra' | SELECT * FROM system_schema.keyspaces WHERE keyspace_name='twissandra'

-### All changes has been tested with no errors under the cassandra version 3.11.3 and python 2.7
+### All changes have been tested with no errors under the cassandra version 3.11.3 and python 2.7

 ### Below is the original instruction.
 ---------------------------